apache/qpid-proton/proton-c/bindings/go/README.md

 The API will follow the style of the standard libraries encoding/json and encoding/xml.

-To be done:
+## To be done:

 Easy unmarshaling into native Go types:

 - String-like AMQP types (symbol, binary, string) into Go string or []byte
 - Numeric AMQP types into any Go numeric (numeric conversion)
 - Any AMQP type into GO reflect.Value choosing the closest native Go type
-- AMQP map into go struct if keys match struct field names and values match field types
+- AMQP map into Go struct if keys match struct field names and values match field types
 - AMQP maps into map[K]T if all AMQP keys/values can convert to K and T (reflect.Value allowed)
 - AMQP list into []T if all list elements can convert to T (reflect.Value allowed)
+- AMQP list into Go struct if AMQP types match struct field types in order.

 Easy marshaling of native Go types: